Wilburdid/Substance-Use-and-Mental-Health-Awareness/landing.md

 <section id="one">
 	<div class="inner">
 		<header class="major">
-			<h2>Which of the following substances is classified as a Schedule II controlled substance in the United States?</h2>
+			<h2>1.
+Which of the following substances is classified as a Schedule II controlled substance in the United States?</h2>
 		</header>
 		<p>A) Heroin<br>
 B) Cocaine<br>